The Hidden Gem of Central Oregon for Business

 - La Pine Industrial Park – An ideal host to industries like data center and call center operations.

 - Transportation Advantage – La Pine parallels U.S. Hwy 97 running from Northern California to the Canadian border.
-From 2015 to 2020, the Oregon Department of Transportation (ODOT) is investing millions in roadway and landscaping improvements while the city is expanding urban renewal projects to uplift area amenities.
+Oregon Department of Transportation (ODOT) has invested millions in roadway and landscaping improvements while the city is expanding urban renewal projects to uplift area amenities.